 Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount by which capital outlays differed from depreciation and amortization expense.

-Capital outlay 40,935
+These amounts for the year were as follows:

-Depreciation and amortization expense (26,534) 14,401
+Capital Outlay 3,378,921 Depreciation and amortization expense (440,570) 2,938,351

 Revenues are recognized using the full accrual basis of accounting in the government-wide statements.
 However, revenues are recognized when they are measurable and available in the governmental funds.
+These revenues did not meet the recognition criteria during the current year and, therefore, were not reported in the governmental funds.

-Increase in long term liabilities is revenue in the governmental funds, but a decrease or repayment of such payables reduces liabilities in the statement of net position.
+Increase in long term debt is revenue in the governmental funds, but a decrease or repayment of such payables reduces liabilities in the statement of net position.